POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     reverse_MT           default in v3+  it uses a MESA version with a bug fix, that the role of donor and accretor can switch during the simulation opacity_max          caution         it uses a fixed maximum opacity of 0.5 (this is only a last option change to get more stability)
-    TPAGBwind            default in v3+  it enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing  default in v3+  it enables the MESA inlist commit, which includes thermohaline mixing
+    TPAGBwind            default in v3+  it enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing  default in v3+  it uses thermohaline mixing in the inlist
     ===================  ==============  ===========